-Where the Committee determines, based on a preponderance of substantial, objective and crediblethe evidence presented, that the conduct referred to in the complaint does not constitute a violation, the Committee will state that conclusion on the record and conclude the hearing.
-However, if the Committee determines that bythere is a preponderance of the evidence, thatsubstantial, objective and credible evidence of a violation of the Standards of Conductoccurred, it will report its findings in writing to the Board.
+Where the Committee determines, based on a preponderance of the evidence presented, that the conduct referred to in the complaint does not constitute a violation, the Committee will state that conclusion on the record and conclude the hearing.
+However, if the Committee determines that by a preponderance of the evidence, that a violation of the Standards of Conduct occurred, it will report its findings in writing to the Board.

 If the Committee finds that no violation has occurred and votes to dismiss the complaint, no action is required at the County Board level.
-If it is found that there is a violation, the recommendation to whether to remove the appointed official will be forwarded to the County Board.
+If it is found that there is a violation, the recommendation whether to remove the appointed official will be forwarded to the County Board.